Utah's Great Salt Lake Could Dry Up Within the Next Five Years—Here's Why

 Published

-The Great Salt Lake in Utah is an environmental wonder.
-Not only is it the largest saline lake in the Western Hemisphere, it's also responsible for a unique ecosystem that includes wetland wildlife, migratory birds, and human beings, who rely on the lake for jobs and economic contribution.
+in the Western Hemisphere, it's also responsible for a unique ecosystem that includes wetland wildlife, migratory birds, and human beings, who rely on the lake for jobs and economic contribution.

-Unfortunately, the effects of climate change have made the lake an endangered landscape.
-So much so that a recent report has predicted it could completely dry up within five years.
+have made the lake an endangered landscape.
+So much so that a

 Why Is the Great Salt Lake Disappearing?

 A remnant of Lake Bonneville, a prehistoric lake that spanned parts of Utah, Idaho, and Nevada, the Great Salt Lake has experienced its share of saps and floods over the years.
-Still, 2022 saw the lowest volume on record at 4,188.6 feet—which one report cites as 19 feet below its average natural level since 1850.
+Still, 2022 saw the lowest volume on record at

 And though that number will be slightly ameliorated with the help of winter's melting snowpack, the Great Salt Lake is still at severe risk of shrinkage.